contiv/vpp/k8s/contiv-vpp/README.md

 `etcd.persistentVolumeStorageClass` | Kubernetes persistent volume storage class (use "-" for an empty storage class) | (no value)
-`etcd.dataDir` | Use hostPath of this directory to persist etcd data (ignored if usePersistentVolume is true) | `/var/etcd` `etcd.service.nodePort` | Port to be used as the service NodePort | `32379` `govpp.healthCheckProbeInterval` | Health check proble interval (nanoseconds) | `1000000000`
+`etcd.dataDir` | Use hostPath of this directory to persist etcd data (ignored if usePersistentVolume is true) | `/var/etcd` `etcd.service.nodePort` | Port to be used as the service NodePort | `32379` `etcd.secureTransport` | Secure access to ETCD using SSL/TLS certificates | `false` `etcd.secrets.mountFromHost` | If true, SSL/TLS certificates must be present in the mountDir on each host.
+If false, certificates must be present in the current directory, and will be distributed to each host via k8s secret feature | `true`
-`govpp.healthCheckReplyTimeout` | Health check reply timeout (nanoseconds) | `500000000`
+`etcd.secrets.mountDir` | Directory where certificates should be located, in case that mountFromHost is true | `/var/etcd/contiv-secrets`
+`etcd.caCert` | Name of the file with certificate of the certification authority. | `ca.pem` `etcd.serverCert` | Name of the file with certificate of the ETCD server. | `server.pem` `etcd.serverKey` | Name of the file with private key of the ETCD server. | `server-key.pem` `etcd.clientCert` | Name of the file with certificate of the ETCD client. | `client.pem` `etcd.clientKey` | Name of the file with private key of the ETCD client. | `client-key.pem` `govpp.healthCheckProbeInterval` | Health check proble interval (nanoseconds) | `1000000000` `govpp.healthCheckReplyTimeout` | Health check reply timeout (nanoseconds) | `500000000`
 `govpp.healthCheckThreshold` | Health check threshold | 3